Animal Management (Cats and Dogs) Act 2008

 - all dogs must be registered(PDF, 2MB) from 12 weeks of age

 - microchipping will be required from 12 weeks of age or upon transfer of ownership

 - working dogs only will be exempt from mandatory registration and microchipping

 - desexing is recommended at an appropriate age.

 Under the Animal Management (Cats and Dogs) Act 2008 , the dogs listed as restricted are required to have a permit in addition to registration.
+Permits can be applied for when registering a dog on the Dog Registration Application Form(PDF, 2MB).
 Restricted dogs are those breeds prohibited from importation into Australia under the Customs Act 1901 or dogs that are the subject of a restricted dog declaration.

 The following are restricted dog breeds: